fpv-iplab/rulstm/README.md

  * `validation_videos.csv`: contains the list of validation videos in our training/validation split;
 We also provide CSVs for training/validation/testing on EPIC-KITCHENS-100 in the `data/ek100` directory.

+Training and validation CSVs report the following columns:
+ * Annotation ID;
+ * Video name (without extension);
+ * Start frame;
+ * End frame;
+ * Verb ID;
+ * Noun ID;
+ * Action ID.

+The test CSVs do not report the last three columns since test annotations are not public.
+These CSVs are provided to allow producing predicitons in JSON format to be submitted to the leaderboard.

 Please note that time-stamps are reported in terms of frame numbers in the csvs.
 This has been done by assuming a fixed framerate of 30fps.
 Since the original videos have been collected a different framerates, we first converted all videos to 30fps using ffmpeg.

 We provide pre-extracted features.
 The features are stored in LMDB datasets.
 To download them, run the following commands: